equinor/webviz-subsurface/webviz-config.md

-# Plugin package webviz_config
+# Plugin project webviz-config

-?> :bookmark: This documentation is valid for version `0.1.4` of `webviz_config`.
+?> :bookmark: This documentation is valid for version `0.2.1` of `webviz-config`.

-These are the basic Webviz configuration plugins, distributed through the utility itself.